 Now consider a code which uses the first $\blx_1$ time units of the original encoding scheme as its encoding scheme.
-Decoder of this new code draws a real number from $[0,1]$ uniformly at random, independently of $\out^{\blx_1}$ (and the message evidently).
+Decoder of this new code draws a real number from $[0,1]$ uniformly at random, independently of $\fsy^{\blx_1}$ of the original code (and the message evidently).
 If this number is less than $s$ it declares erasure else it makes a maximum likelihood decoding with list of size $L_1$.
 Then the sum on the left hand side of the below expression (\ref{eq:feb2}) is its error probability.
-But that probability is lower bounded by $\PE \left(M, \blx_1, L_1, s \right)$ which is minimum error probability over all length $\blx_1$ block-codes with $M$ messages and list size $L_1$, i.e.
+But that probability is lower bounded by $\PE \left(M, \blx_1, L_1, s \right)$ which is minimum error probability over all length $\blx_1$ block codes with $M$ messages and decoding list size $L_1$, i.e.